On symmetric intersecting families: Lower bounds for small

-Our constructions of symmetric intersecting families based on projective planes and dual affine planes have natural analogues based upon higher-dimensional projective spaces and higher-dimensional dual affine spaces, enabling us to answer Question \ref{qn:threshold} affirmatively for some other infinite sets of integers.
+These constructions based on projective planes and dual affine planes have natural analogues based upon higher-dimensional projective spaces and higher-dimensional dual affine spaces, enabling us to answer Question \ref{qn:threshold} affirmatively for some other infinite sequences of integers.